Closing on a Dream

 An old broken down grain truck?

-Could I actually build on this land, let alone the far upper bench?
+Could I actually build on this land?

 Would I be able to get water, power, and septic put on the land?